Chinoiserie - the addiction to Chinese style as the height of fashion and good taste

 Ceramics

 In pottery, Europeans did not initially appreciate the austere beauty of Song dynasty celadon wares, they chose the brightly colored wares instead.
-This led to the development of famille rose as well as 'pink' and white glazes which made porcelain more attractive for export to Europe.
-Cloisonné work also was popular overseas from the Ming dynasty onwards, in this detailed work has areas edged with very fine wire to prevent the enamel spreading and so producing sharp edges.
+This led to the development of ‘famille rose’ as well as 'pink' and white glazes which made porcelain more attractive for export to Europe.
+Cloisonné work ➚ also was popular overseas from the Ming dynasty onwards, in this detailed work has areas edged with very fine wire to prevent the enamel spreading and so producing sharp edges.

 The European colonists took the addiction to Chinoiserie with them to the Americas.
 There was soon an active market for the real items and American pirates often attacked the heavily laden boats on their way back from China to Europe (at this time they sailed the long way via the Cape of Good Hope).
-It was the English East India Company monopoly on the China trade that fueled the move to American independence.
+It was the English East India Company monopoly on the China trade that fueled this move to American independence.

 And everything else...

 Not just porcelain and architecture were influenced, furniture was made in the Chinoiserie style too.
-Thomas Chippendale ?s design book ‘The Gentleman and Cabinet-maker?s Director’ brought the style into furniture, but in this case this was more in terms of decoration rather than shape.
+Thomas Chippendale ➚?s design book ‘The Gentleman and Cabinet-maker?s Director’ brought the style into furniture, but in this case this was more in terms of decoration rather than shape.

 It is important also to remember that for a while it was not only objects that were bought and admired but social customs as well.
 For example sedan chairs were briefly popular, and not only the concept was copied but the Chinese customs and etiquette associated with them including appropriate colors to indicate the rank of the occupant.
 In the mid 18th century the great thinkers took up Chinese philosophy.
 For example a book was written around the imagined dialogue between Confucius and Socrates.